FluidGroup/TextureSwiftSupport/README.md

-# TextureSwiftSupport - Gains up your productiviy
+# TextureSwiftSupport - Gains up your productivity

 This is a library to gain **[Texture](http://texturegroup.org/)** more power in Swift.